0xMacro/CryptoTigers/README.md

 ### Hardhat

-Hardhat is essential for web3 development, it allows for easy testing and debugging of smart contracts.
+Using a proper development environment like Hardhat is essential for web3 development.
 You can check out their quickstart guide to install it and learn how to test with it:

 https://hardhat.org/tutorial/